St. Louis County Public Health & Human Services

 Service Centers

 Service centers are conveniently located in four communities throughout our county.
-Each center provides access to financial, social, and public health service.
+Each center provides access to financial, social, and public health services.
 For the most up-to-date access information, please visit our website at stlouiscountymn.gov/phhs

 Public Health